Jak57/documentation/libvpx.md

 ## Keyframe settings (kf)

 33. enum vpx_kf_mode kf_mode
+    * Keyframe placement mode.
+    * Indicates whether the encoder should place keyframes at a fixed interval, or determine the optimal placement automatically
+      (as governed by the kf_min_dist and kf_max_dist parameters).
+    * Keyframes are essential frames in video compression that are encoded independently of other frames, allowing for random access and serving as reference points for subsequent frames.
+    * Modes:
+       * VPX_KF_FIXED -> Inserts keyframe at a fixed interval.
+       * VPX_KF_AUTO -> Keyframes are inserted automatically based on scene change detection.
+       * VPX_KF_DISABLED -> Disables automatic keyframe insertion.
+Keyframes are only inserted in explicitly defined positions, typically at the start of the video or when triggered manually by the application.
+     * For most scenarios VPX_KF_AUTO is the most suitable choice.

 34. **unsigned int kf_min_dist**
     * Minimum distance (in frames) between consecutive keyframes (Intra-frames / I-frames)
     * Currently used: cfg->kf_min_dist = 5